SDCCD ONLINE LEARNING PATHWAYS

 COOPERATIVE WORK EXPERIENCE

 Under certain circumstances, students can receive academic credit for their current employment or volunteer service.
-For registration information, call 619-388-3475 or contact the Work Experience Office in A-111 at the beginning of each semester.

 For those students who need (because of child care, health, or scheduling problems) an alternative way to attend college, City College offers a broad range of courses on-line.
 The majority of instructional time will be spent viewing the programs and completing assigned readings in the text and/or workbook, however, these courses also meet on campus several times during the semester.